-- 5.1 Hearings will be convened and conducted in accordance with the procedure at Annex 1 to this protocol. - 5.2 Hearings shall normally take place at the Town Hall, Katharine Street, Croydon.
-Hearings may take place during the daytime or evening. - 5.3 The agenda for meetings of the relevant committee shall be agreed by the Council Solicitor, Director of Democratic and Legal Services after any necessary consultation with the relevant Chair.
-The Council Solicitor, Director of Democratic and Legal Services, after consultation with the Chair and the Licensing Officer, shall determine how many applications shall be heard at each meeting of the relevant committee and in what order, taking into account all relevant factors including the number of parties who are present for each item.

-5.4 Hearings shall be arranged to commence as soon as is reasonably practicable after the expiry of any period for representations.
+- 5.1 Hearings will be convened and conducted in accordance with the procedures at Annex 1 and Annex 2 to this protocol (as applicable). - 5.2 Hearings shall normally take place at the Town Hall, Katharine Street, Croydon though as at Annex 2, hearings may also be held remotely, online.
+Hearings may take place during the daytime or evening. - 5.3 The agenda for meetings of the relevant committee shall be agreed by the Council Solicitor, Director of Legal Services, after any necessary consultation with the relevant Chair.
+The Council Solicitor, Director of Legal Services, after consultation with the Chair and the Licensing Officer, shall determine how many applications shall be heard ateach meeting of the relevant committee and in what order, taking into account all relevant factors including the number of parties who are present for each item. - 5.4 Hearings shall be arranged to commence as soon as is reasonably practicable after the expiry of any period for representations.
 If the hearing is to be held on more than one day it must be arranged to take place on consecutive working days.

-NOTIFICATION OF HEARINGS 6.
+6. NOTIFICATION OF HEARINGS

 - 6.1 Interested Parties shall be notified of the hearing in accordance with the timescales set out in the Regulations.
-Information to accompany the notice of hearing shall be provided in accordance with the Regulations, and shall include: - a copy of this Protocol; - confirmation that a Party may be assisted or represented by a person whether or not that person is legally qualified; - confirmation that a Party to the hearing may address the Authority, give further information on a point on which the Authority requires clarification and, if considered by the relevant committee to be required, question another Party to the hearing; - the consequences of not attending or being represented at a hearing (which normally will be that the hearing will proceed in the Party's absence); and - a note of any particular points on which the Authority wants clarification.
+Information to accompany the notice of hearing shall be provided in accordance with the Regulations, and shall include: - a copy of this Protocol; - confirmation that a Party may be assisted or represented by a personwhether or not that person is legally qualified; - confirmation that a Party to the hearing may address the Authority, give further information on a point on which the Authority requires clarification and, if considered by the relevant committee to be required, question another Party to the hearing; - the consequences of not attending or being represented at a hearing (which normally will be that the hearing will proceed in the Party's absence); and - a note of any particular points on which the Authority wants clarification.

-6.2 In order to consider whether there are any issues of clarification to be requested from Applicants or those making representations, Members, of the relevant committee may meet with the Clerk and/or Legal Adviser in advance of the hearing.
+- 6.2 In order to consider whether there are any issues of clarification to be requested from Applicants or those making representations, Members of the relevant committee may meet with the Clerk and/or Legal Adviser in advance of the hearing.
 No decisions will be made or discussions held regarding the substantive merits of the application or submissions at this meeting.